 - Wood species: in general lignin methoxyl groups are more numerous in hardwoods than softwoods.
-Therefore, more methanol is formed from pulping of hardwoods. - Hydroxide concentration: higher alkali charge will produce more methanol. - Temperature: higher cooking temperatures will produce more methanol. - Time: longer cooking times will produce more methanol.
+Therefore more methanol is formed from pulping of hardwoods. - Hydroxide concentration: higher alkali charge will produce more methanol. - Temperature: higher cooking temperatures will produce more methanol. - Time: longer cooking times will produce more methanol.

-Some methanol is also formed from the alkali-catalyzed methanol elimination from hemi-cellulose while naturally occurring methanol is freed from the biomass at the start of pulping.
+Some methanol is also formed from the acid-catalyzed methanol elimination from hemicellulose while naturally occurring methanol is freed from the biomass at the start of pulping.

-Estimates are provided in Table 6.9 for methanol formation in the digester when producing bleachable grade kraft pulp from various softwoods and hardwoods Invalid source specified.
+Estimates are provided in Table 1 for methanol formation in the digester when producing bleachable grade kraft pulp from various softwoods and hardwoods [1].